HERITAGE · SINCE 1950

 A basement, in 1950.

 Franklin Printing started the way a lot of small American businesses started — in the basement of a family farmhouse.
-Everett H. Jackson, Sr. set up his first press there in 1950 and began taking on jobs one at a time.
+Lucille & Everett H. Jackson, Sr. set up their first press there in 1950 and began taking on jobs one at a time.

 He didn’t run it alone.
 His wife, Lucille Jackson, worked alongside him through the years — setting type, doing the bindery work, and keeping the books.
 Franklin has been a family operation from day one.